 As a site host for a SUNY Oswego Intern or Co-op, you will mentor a student using your professional expertise and provide quality field experience for a student to learn your industry.
 Your evaluation of the student, approval of their academic learning agreement, and consistent supervision of their field hours all play vital roles in our Internship and Co-op program.

-SUNY Oswego uses hireOz by Handshake for employers to post Internships, Co-ops, and jobs.
-Learn more about hireOz and view our resources.
+SUNY Oswego uses Handshake for sites and employers to post Internships, Co-ops, and jobs.
+Learn more about Handshake and view our resources.

 Before the Internship/Co-op:

 - Review and comply to all SUNY Oswego Internship/Co-op Standard and Facts and requirements

 - Designate a Site Supervisor to explain company expectations and directly mentor the student to monitor progress.

 - Provide EXCEL with an Internship/Co-op site verification submission through our form online.
 (The student will then receive a verified and approved copy from us within about 5 business days and complete registration requirements with our office)

 - Review and approve the student's learning agreement (sent to you by email) and support the learning progression of the student.